Miamiensis avidus: Taxonomy

-M. avidus is a scuticociliate first described in 1964.
+Miamiensis avidus is a scuticociliate first described in 1964.
 It was discovered during a study originally aimed at investigating viruses of marine mammals, and was isolated from the bodies of seahorses collected from waters near Miami, Florida.
 The name of the genus refers to the University of Miami, where the first studies of the ciliate were performed, and the specific name avidus refers to its "greedy feeding habits".

 The name Philasterides dicentrarchi was originally applied to a similar ciliate identified as an infectious parasite in Mediterranean sea bass, but is now recognized as a junior synonym of M. avidus.
 However, a recent study suggests they may in fact be distinct species.
 The molecular phylogeny of scuticociliates is an active area of research.

 Morphology

-M. avidus cells are oval-shaped with a relatively pointed anterior end and a contractile vacuole toward the rounded posterior end of the cell.
+Miamiensis avidus cells are oval-shaped with a relatively pointed anterior end and a contractile vacuole toward the rounded posterior end of the cell.
 The cells feature several kineties, or rows of cilia along the major axis of the cell body, and a single caudal cilium.
 Descriptions vary on the number of kineties per cell, from as few as 10 to as many as 14.
 Each cell possesses one macronucleus and one micronucleus.
 The original 1964 description emphasized the significance of the morphology of the buccal apparatus and specialized oral cilia in differentiating among related ciliates.
 Descriptions of these features differ subtly among one another and may differentiate M. avidus from closely related species.
 The life cycle of M. avidus has been described and includes at least 3 stages: 1) Microstome, which mainly feeds on bacteria; 2) Macrostome, a voracious stage with a larger oral cavity which feeds on host tissues or other protozoans; and 3) tomite, a non-feeding, starvation-induced, smaller, dispersal stage.
 The intricate sequence in the morphological microstome to macrostome transformation of M. avidus has been described.